Syllabus

 Professor Office Hours

 Professors will host office hours after lecture everyday from 3:30 PM to 4:30 PM.
 Please use this time to ask more conceptual questions or talk to the Professors.
-If you have in-depth homework help, please visit GSI office hours instead.
+If you require in-depth homework help, please visit TA office hours instead.

-Note: GSIs are not required to debug your code.
-Because office hours tend to have long wait times, course staff needs to be fair in answering as many questions as possible, and it’s thus infeasible for a GSI to spend 20 minutes debugging someone’s code.
+Note: TAs are not required to debug your code.
+Because office hours tend to have long wait times, course staff needs to be fair in answering as many questions as possible, and it’s thus infeasible for a TA to spend 20 minutes debugging someone’s code.
 Before you make a code debugging-related ticket, please take time to thoroughly debug your code.
 Thank you!

 Homework Party

-We will be hosting a homework party every week in the Wozniak Lounge (Soda 430-438), informally called the “Woz”, on Fridays 1:00 PM to 3:00 PM.
-Please follow the same guidelines as GSI office hours.
+We will be hosting a homework party every week in the Wozniak Lounge (Soda 430-438), informally called the “Woz”, on Wednesdays 9:00 AM to 11:00 AM.
+Please follow the same guidelines as TA office hours.

 Grading